-The Board of Undergraduate studies and Field Attachment Programmes (BUGS & FAP) plays a key role in the realization of one of the Universitys important strategic objective of developing client driven quality programmes
+The Board of Undergraduate Studies and Field Attachment Programmes (BUGS/FAP) plays a key role in the realisation of one of the University’s strategic objective of providing quality higher education and training.
+BUGS/FAP ensures that the programmes offered at the University are competitive and aligned to market needs through coordination of timely review and development of client driven quality academic programmes.

 BUGS/FAP endeavours to increase linkages and collaborations with institutions and industry through field/industrial attachment (FA) and teaching practice (TP).
 The Board coordinates and facilitates the posting and supervision of students in all the academic programmes that have FA and TP; which aims at equipping the students with practical skills and attitudes.

 Field/industrial attachment is a minimum duration eight (8) weeks of engagement with industry that is crucial in equipping the students with work place experience and training that meets the changing trend in the labour market.
 Teaching practice is conducted for one school term by Education students after having completed the Methods of Teaching Courses.
 The TP exercise provides the student-teachers with an opportunity to enhance professionalism, and acquire collaborative and interpersonal skills.
 Field/Industrial attachment and teaching practice is tenable after three (3) years and/or Four (4) years of study for the respective Degree programmes and after two (2) years of study for Diploma programmes.